 Mainnet is the main Tezos network, but is not appropriate for testing.
 Other networks are available to this end.
 Test networks usually run with different constants to speed up the chain.

 There is one test network for the current protocol, and one test network for the protocol which is being proposed for voting.
 The former is obviously important as users need to test their development with the current protocol.
 The latter is also needed to test the proposed protocol and its new features, both to decide whether to vote yes and to prepare for its activation.
-After the intended protocol of a test network is activated (such as Florence for FLorencenet), the protocol no longer changes because this could break the workflow of some users while they are testing their development, as they may not be ready for the new protocol.
+After the intended protocol of a test network is activated (such as Granada for granadanet), the protocol no longer changes because this could break the workflow of some users while they are testing their development, as they may not be ready for the new protocol.
 So every time a new protocol is proposed on Mainnet, a new test network is spawned.
 This also makes synchronization much faster than with a long-lived network.